WHYAMERICASUCKS.COM

 LaborWagesPay

 The Department of Labor still lists the federal minimum wage at $7.25 an hour, effective July 24, 2009.
-That means the national floor has stayed unchanged across multiple administrations, inflation spikes, and a radically different labor market.
+The national floor has stayed unchanged across multiple administrations, inflation spikes, and a radically different labor market.

 Using a standard 40-hour workweek across 52 weeks, a full-time schedule at the federal minimum works out to about $15,080 a year before taxes.